syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 {% endtabs %}

 ![ASP.NET MVC Ribbon Control with collapsible state](./images/ribbon-isCollapsible.jpg)

 #### Defining priority order for group collapse or expand

-You can define the priority order for each group by setting the [Priority](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Priority) property which allows you to specify the order in which groups should be collapsed or expanded on resizing.
-Higher priority values are fetched first when collapsing, whereas lower priority values are fetched first when expanding.
+The [Priority](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Priority) property define's the priority order for each group which should be collapsed or expanded on resizing.
+When collapsing, higher priority values are fetched first.
+When expanding, lower priority values are fetched first.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}